-NSF Certifies Aquasana Filters To Reduce PFOA, PFOS
+NSF Certifies Aquasana Filters That Reduce PFOA and PFOS in Drinking Water

 Source: HomeWorld Business